 The History of Neuschwanstein Castle- Schloss Neuschwanstein

-When you take into consideration the number of tourists and cameras, Schloss Neuschwanstein must be one of the most photographed castles in the world.
-King Ludwig II situated his castle up on high and rugged hill, high above the village of Hohenschwangeu, in the Bavarian state of Germany.
-With its white walls, tall towers and turrets, it looks just as you would imagine the perfect Fairy Tale Castle would look.
+When considering the number of tourists and cameras, Schloss Neuschwanstein must be one of the most photographed castles in the world.
+King Ludwig II situated his castle on a rugged hill, high above the village of Hohenschwangeu, in the Bavarian state of Germany.
+With its white walls, tall towers, and turrets, it looks just as you would imagine the perfect Fairy Tale Castle would look.
 The History of Neuschwanstein Castle is as fascinating as the building itself.
-King Ludwig II planned this magnificent building as an homage to the Operatic works of Richard Wagner… but sadly, neither were able to see the castle completed.
-Today, the castle is one of the most visited tourist sites in Germany.
+King Ludwig II planned this magnificent building as an homage to the Operatic works of Richard Wagner, but sadly, neither were able to see the castle completed.
+Today, the castle is one of Germany’s most visited tourist sites.

-But before you go, I find that learning a little history about Neuschwanstein Castle will make your visit just that much more special.
+But before you go, learning a little history about Neuschwanstein Castle will make your visit just that much more special.
 (Don’t worry, there won’t be a quiz!!!)

 king ludwig II schloss neuschwanstein